 Once a student is registered in a specific course section, the student may apply to change the section of that course provided it is done before the drop/add deadline.
-Student Services will advise students when and how to change sections.
+Student Services will advise students' specific day to change sections and how to change sections.
 However, the University reserves the right to restrict course changes to balance operational requirements.